Back to top

 When considering the combination of contraceptive pills – particularly combined contraception – and Hormone Replacement Therapy (HRT), it is essential to be fully aware of the potential health risks involved.
 Understanding these risks can help in making an informed decision about your healthcare options.

 • Increased risk of cardiovascular diseases: There is a heightened risk of developing serious cardiovascular conditions such as heart attacks and strokes.
-This risk is particularly significant for individuals who are already at a higher risk of such diseases.
+This risk is particularly significant for individuals who are already at a higher risk of such diseases and is though to be a significant risk for the combined pill and oral HRT.

 • Potential for hormone-sensitive cancers: There is also a risk that hormone-sensitive cancers, such as certain types of breast cancer, may develop or progress as a result of combining these two hormonal treatments.
 It is important to discuss personal and family medical history with a healthcare provider to assess this risk accurately.